JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/helm_charts/index.md

 echo "Visit http://127.0.0.1:$NODE_PORT to use your application"

-echo "Happy Helming with FastAPI :)"
+echo "Happy Helming with FastAPI:)"
 ```

 Let me quickly check how my pods are performing.